Two weeks ago I mentioned I was part of a cool DIY project/contest/challenge with some amazing bloggers.

 I didn’t do anything to it but have plans eventually……

-The only change I made the desk is I painted this Ikea chair from Annie’s room purple.
+The only change I made to the desk is I painted this Ikea chair from Annie’s room purple.

 It has been at least five different colors over the past six years.